cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 This feature is useful in workflows where there are redundant tasks or tasks that become obsolete as other tasks finish.
-Tasks that have been submitted can be cancelled and immediately retrieved without waiting for taskvine to return them in `vine_wait`.
+Tasks that have been submitted can be cancelled and immediately retrieved without waiting for TaskVine to return them in `vine_wait`.
 The tasks to cancel can be identified by either their `taskid` or `tag`.
 For example: